koswald/Moo-V/ReadMe.md

 The front end and back end code share the same project folder but run on different servers.

-**Front-end details:** AngularJS (focus), angular-ui-router, grunt, bootstrap.css, jasmine with karma test runner.
+**Front-end details:** AngularJS (focus), angular-ui-router, Node.js, grunt, bootstrap.css, jasmine with karma test runner.
 No bootstrap.js, so no jQuery, except for Angular's native jqLite.
-All dependencies are installed with npm.
+All front-end dependencies are installed with npm (npm is included with the Node.js install).

-**Back-end details:** Spring-boot, java, maven, hibernate, PostgreSQL.
-Spring-boot starts a Tomcat server and is run from the command line.
+**Back-end details:** Spring-boot, Java, Maven, Hibernate, PostgreSQL.
+Spring-boot uses Maven to install all back-end dependencies except PostgreSQL and Java.

 # Installation procedure

 Install [PostgreSQL](https://www.postgresql.org/download/).
 Version 9.4 or later is recommended; recommended username and port: postgres and 5432.
 When the install is complete, the Stack Builder install will start automatically and you can Cancel out of it.
+And here is an example of installing [postgres on ubuntu].

 Create a database from a console window